swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 9.6 Swim Lane Diagrams

-Below is a Swim Lane diagram that represents the proposed Create Contact feature for Pinacha Bank.
+Below is a Swim Lane diagram that represents the Create Contact feature of the International Bank Transfer System.
 The diagram provides a high-level overview of all the component interactions for this feature.

 > ![Level 2 Data Flow Diagram](./images/Create_Contact_Swim.drawio.png)
-> *Swim Lane Diagram for Create Contact use case*
+> *Swim Lane Diagram for use case 1, Create Contact*

 > ![UC-2 Swimlane](./images/UC-2_Swimlane.jpg)
 > *Swimlane diagram for use case 2, Teller reviewing a transfer request*